List of Monica and Friends characters: Tony from Down the Street

-Tony from Down the Street (Tonhão da Rua de Baixo) is a fat and brute bully boy who often bullies the boys from the Lemon Street.
-Picky, grumpy and often thick stands behind the boys, but always lose a fight to Monica.
+Tony from Down the Street (Tonhão da Rua de Baixo) is a fat and big bully who often bullies the boys from the Lemon Street.
+Picky, grumpy and often thick stands behind the boys, but always loses a fight to Monica.
 He lives on a street below the Lemon Street, and has a counterpart of the same name who lives up the street.
 He is often seen wearing a yellow whoopee cap (very similar to a crown) and is bald.
 He also appears in the spin-off Monica Teen as one of the antagonists, rival of Jimmy Five, having a gigantic change in his look, becoming thin and having long blonde hair.

 Crystal

-Crystal (Xabéu Lorota) - Sunny's teenage older sister, portrayed as an active and jolly teen girl.
-Being the oldest and attractive girl in the Lemon Street she is often passion target of every boy, mainly Jimmy Five and Smudge.
+Crystal (Xabéu Lorota, Xarlene Xaviera Lorota Diniz Filha) - Sunny's teenage older sister, portrayed as an active and jolly teen girl.
+Being the oldest and attractive girl in the Lemon Street, she is often passion target of every boy, mainly Jimmy Five and Smudge.
 Usually is seen working as a nanny in the neighborhood, mainly for Junior.